Disclaimer: This post contains affiliate links, which means I may earn some money if you click on one.

 You have literally everything you need at your fingertips to create and sell your course start to finish.

-The downside is that you’re going to be paying out fees which eat into your profits and paying a monthly fee on top of that if you decide you need more features like an affiliate program or connecting with your email marketing tool.
+The downside is that there could be extra fees which eat into your profits and paying to use the tool on top of that.
+Plus if you need more features like an affiliate program or connecting with your email marketing tool that’s usually going to require a more expensive plan.

 The support is also amazing!
 Upon signing up you’ll be able to “take a course” that shows you how to use Thinkific and get started.